mookerzhou/cooking_journal/_posts/meat/2020-11-01-cassoulet.md

 * Brown the chicken thighs / duck confit on both sides--add them dry to the pan with some black pepper.
 It'll take 5 minutes on both sides to brown.
 Remove chicken.
 * Brown sausages.
 Remove sausages.
 * Add diced onion.
 If there's not enough fat at this point in the pan, add more.
 Salt onion just a little.
 Cook until onion is translucent.
 * Add in beans and all the meat and cover it with the bean broth / duck fat jelly combo.
 Liquid should just barely cover the beans and the meat.
+Thighs should submerge the sausages and beans.
 If not enough liquid, add more water.
 * Bring to a boil, then move to the oven at 300 degrees fahrenehit.
-Let cook for 3-6 hours, occasionally breaking the crust to encourage crust formation.
+Let cook for 2-3 hours, occasionally breaking the crust to encourage crust formation.